Weekly and Seasonal Ministries

 Holy Eucharist and Healing Liturgy: 12:00 Noon

 Coffer Hour follows the 10:15 AM service.

 The Coffee Hour is a social gathering that gives us the opportunity to build relationships between the members of our church family and also fellowship with guests and visitors.
-Despite its name, other beverages are always served together with a large variety of cookies, cakes, and other delicious morsels.
+Despite its name, other beverages are always served, along with a variety of cookies, cakes, and other delicious morsels.

 This short and simple service helps people address the problems within their lives and the losses they have suffered.

 This service is our primary religious activity during the week.
 The service begins with prayers and scripture readings.
 These are followed by homily or sermon provided by our Rector.